projectcalico/calico/networking/ipv6.md

        },
    ```

-1. Configure IPv6 support and the default IPv6 IP pool by adding the following variable settings to the environment for the `calico-node` container:
+1. Configure IPv6 support by adding the following variable settings to the environment for the `calico-node` container:

    | Variable name | Value |
    | ------------- | ----- |
    | `IP6`         | `autodetect` |
    | `FELIX_IPV6SUPPORT` | `true` |

-1. For clusters **not** provisioned with kubeadm (see note below), also add the following environment variable to the environment for the `calico-node` container:
+1. For clusters **not** provisioned with kubeadm (see note below), configure the default IPv6 IP pool by adding the following variable setting to the environment for the `calico-node` container:

    | Variable name | Value |
    | ------------- | ----- |